-Most of the travelers are almost always interested in the Old Town yet the charm of modern Porvoo aka Empire-Porvoo can’t be denied.
+Most travelers are almost always interested in the Old Town yet the charm of modern Porvoo aka Empire-Porvoo can’t be denied.

 Located on the west bank of Aleksanterinkatu Bridge, The Art Factory (Taidetehdas) is Porvoo’s culture and congress center.

-Within the historic factory walls, you can find everything from exhibitions, concerts, movie theater, cafes, restaurants, and a shopping street.
+Within the historic factory walls, you can find everything from exhibitions, concerts, movie theaters, cafes, restaurants, and a shopping street.